 We cut it down to 5 feet, because that was the size we felt worked best with our dining room table (which is 9 feet long).
 If you choose to do this on your own, any length will work, you just may have to adjust the number of light bulbs accordingly.

 We had an idea of how many light bulbs we wanted to do, but we wanted to see how they lined up on the board before we actually made anything official.
-We chose to use globe light bulbs rather than regular ones, but of course, this project would work fine with whatever kind of light bulb you want to use.
 We lined up our lights on the board to see how many across we could feasibly fit, and we ended up deciding that four light bulbs filled it up just enough without being too crowded.
 (Keep in mind, the lights are going to hang from different heights, so even though they look a bit bunched at this point, they won’t once the light is complete.)

 Then, it was time to mark off for our holes.
-We started 1 inch in from the edge and marked every 3 inches after that (so we had marks at 1″, 4″, 7″, and 10″ – our board was technically only 11 inches wide, not 12, so we had to adjust for that).
+We started 1 inch in from the edge and marked every 3 inches after that (so we had marks at 1″, 4″, 7″, and 10″).

-We made marks on each side of the board, then used our straight edge to draw four lines down the board.
+We made marks on each side of the board, then used our straight edge to draw four lines running all the way down the board.

 Next it was time to mark the rest of the rows and figure out where the working lights would go.
-Our bulbs were 3 inches across, so we decided that 20 rows of 4 lights would work best, so there are 3 inches on every side of the holes.
+Our bulbs were 3 inches across, so we decided that 20 rows of 4 lights would work best.
 We went down each line and marked every 3 inches to indicate where the rest of the lights would go.

 Then came the part that hurt our brains a little – deciding where the working lights would go.
 We had decided on 20 rows of 4 lights, which meant there would be 80 light bulbs.
 Obviously, we weren’t interested in having 80 working light bulbs – that would be not only entirely too bright, but I don’t even want to think about how much it would have cost us to buy 80 light sockets.
 So, we decided that 10% of the lights would work, meaning we needed to mark spots for 8 working lights.

 I’d love to give you some awesome method for figuring out which lights should be working, but it was a lot of trial and error for us.
-We played around with a bunch of different configurations (marking them with a pencil) until we found one in which they were all nicely spaced and looked pretty random (even though it totally wasn’t random) and we marked the lights with by circling them with a sharpie.
+We played around with a bunch of different configurations (marking them with a pencil) until we found one in which they were all nicely spaced and looked pretty random (even though it totally wasn’t) and we marked where the lights would go by circling their dot with a sharpie.

 Corey used our Kreg Jig to create pocket holes to keep it all together, and we also used wood glue to make sure it was nice and secure.
-I don’t have a lot of detailed photos of the process of putting the box together, but if there’s enough interest we can come up with some plans and a detailed explanation for y’all.
-But through the magic of the internet, let’s skip the box-building and go straight to the completed product:
+I don’t have a lot of detailed photos of the process of putting the box together, but through the magic of the internet, let’s skip the box-building and go straight to the completed product:

 Yup, it’s a box.
 It was time to stain, but first we wanted to make sure that the box actually worked in the room – we didn’t want to get all the way through and realize it looked ridiculous, so we brought it inside to check the dimensions in the room.